NAHMAKANTA LAKE

 This area is known to thru-hikers as the 100 Mile Wilderness since it is the last 100 miles of Appalachian Trail for northbound backpackers.
 On this trip, we hiked to a small beach on the south shore of Nahmakanta Lake, then returned to a designated camping area with picnic tables, privies, and fire rings.
 There is access to this campsite for kayaks, canoes, and small boats so it is popular with locals in the summer months.

-- click for a video of this hiking and backpacking trip in Maine
+- click for a video of this hiking and backpacking trip in Maine in September 2022

-- click for more information on the Appalachian Trail
+- click for a map of the Appalachian Trail in New England (password required)

 - click for Appalachian Trail hiking and backpacking books